KauzClay/docs-tap/install-offline/tbs-offline-install-deps.hbs.md

     - If you can only transfer the data using a physical external storage device:

-        1. Copy the images into a `.tar` file from VMware Tanzu Network by running:
+        1. Copy the images into a `.tar` file from `tanzu.packages.broadcom.com` by running:

             ```console
             imgpkg copy \
-              -b registry.tanzu.vmware.com/build-service-dependency-updater/package-repo:VERSION-CONSTRAINT \
+              -b tanzu.packages.broadcom.com/build-service-dependency-updater/package-repo:VERSION-CONSTRAINT \
               --to-tar dependency-updater-VERSION-CONSTRAINT.tar \
               --include-non-distributable-layers
             ```